 Now that we’ve covered the basics, let’s understand how these values come into play at the workplace.

 Diversity, equity, and inclusion (DEI) is vital to creating and maintaining a successful workplace.
 They serve on the principle that all people can thrive personally and professionally.
 What we now know as “The Great Resignation” has awakened executives and HR leaders to the importance of diversity and inclusion.
-When it comes to equality, the aim is to create opportunities for everyone to fully participate in the workplace productively and successfully, progress their career equally and receive fair rewards and benefits for doing so.
+When it comes to equality in the workplace, the aim is to create opportunities for everyone to fully participate in the workplace productively and successfully, progress their career equally and receive fair rewards and benefits for doing so.
 It’s about fair treatment for everyone, regardless of their background, education, ethnicity, gender, age, religion, sexual orientation, disability, or any other characteristic.

 For this, a workplace must embrace diversity, inclusion, and equity.